mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #architecture_overview_fig2 title="Architecture Overview with legacy DHCP client" artwork-align="center"}

-Thi document specifes the encapsulation
+This document specifes the encapsulation
 and decapsulation described in {{RFC7341}} to be performed in the Relay Agent
 whereas the DHCP Client does not require any change.
 In this case it is up to the Relay Agent to provide the full